Laphatize/Laphatize/README.md

 I am an IST student at Penn State with a keen interest in computer software.
-Currently, I am developing CTFGuide, a service that streams Linux machines to browsers using Docker and Node.js.
-I’m in the process of seeking pre-seed funding for this project.
-As the lead for frontend development, I also built the initial backend.

-I have been accepted for a software engineering internship where I’ll work on client projects and internal tooling using AngularJS, Node.js, Azure, and Kubernetes.
-Additionally, I’m involved in projects focusing on graph structures and generating unique unlabeled graphs.
-I’m implementing upvote and downvote functionality in a project and aiming to secure a software engineering internship at Wayfair.